The Absolute Best Garlic Herb Butter EVER

 Instructions

-- If vegan or dairy-free, you can also use Earth Balance’s “butter” sticks in place of the butter.
+- Dairy-free: You can also use Earth Balance’s “butter” sticks in place of the butter.

-- If on a Paleo or Whole30 diet, feel free to substitute ghee butter in place of the regular butter to fit your dietary needs.
+- Paleo or Whole30: Substitute ghee butter in place of the regular butter to fit your dietary needs.

 Can I use dried herbs?